-The Solutions-Focused Book Club was created to bring together interested community members from all walks of life to bond over a shared desire to make our community better for all – and be inspired by a shared reading experience!
+The Solutions-Focused Book Club was created to bring together people from all walks of life to bond over a shared desire to make our community better for all – and be inspired by a shared reading experience!

-The Community Foundation for Southern Arizona is proud to partner with the Tucson Tome Gnome and Tucson Agenda co-founder Caitlin Schmidt to host these book clubs to bring together the community and spark conversation.
+The Community Foundation for Southern Arizona is proud to partner with the Tucson Tome Gnome and Tucson Spotlight to host these book clubs to bring together the community and spark conversation.
 We can’t promise we can solve all the world’s (or Southern Arizona’s) problems, but we can connect, learn from each other, and build momentum toward positive change.

 What are we reading next?